-This course will enable you to be multi-skilled in information systems and law, giving you increased marketability in these diverse career fields.
+This double degree will enable you to be multi-skilled in information systems and law, giving you increased marketability in these diverse career fields.
+The Bachelor of Information Systems provides you with the opportunity to collaborate with businesses and engage with real community-based problems to learn about the applications of computing and information systems in the context of a global business environment.

 HSC True Reward Early Offer Program